louiswilliams/gdrive-merge/README.md

 # Google Drive Merge Tool

 This tool lets you upload a local file/directory to a Google Drive folder, handling file name merge conflicts.
+If the merge flag is used, files with the same name will not be uploaded.
+Nothing will be downloaded.

 I had my reasons for doing this.